kekaadrenalin/yii2-vue/README.md

 Vue.js Extension for Yii2
 =========================
-This is the Vue.js extension for Yii2.
+This is the Vue.js + Vuex extension for Yii2.

 Installation
 ------------